Skip to main content

 How Does Restoring GH Pulsatility Affect Metabolic Pathways?

 The recalibration of the GH/IGF-1 axis has systemic metabolic implications that extend far beyond simple changes in body composition.
 The pulsatile nature of GH is critical for maintaining metabolic flexibility.
-The sharp peaks of GH are lipolytic, stimulating the release of fatty acids from by activating hormone-sensitive lipase.
+The sharp peaks of GH are lipolytic, stimulating the release of fatty acids from adipose tissue by activating hormone-sensitive lipase.

 During the troughs between pulses, insulin sensitivity is restored, allowing for efficient glucose disposal into muscle and other tissues.
 The chronic, low-amplitude GH secretion characteristic of somatopause, coupled with the age-related increase in visceral adiposity, contributes to a state of low-grade systemic inflammation and insulin resistance.